coronel08/my-notes/notes/docs/aws.md

         * by default can't access resources in VPC, CodeBuild is launched outside of VPC
     * AWS CodeDeploy - automates code deployment to instances.
         * Order is Stop Application => Before Install => After Install => Start Application
+        * Deployment Groups - contains settings and configurations used during deployment such as rollbacks, triggers, and alarms
+        * Hooks - correspond to lifecycle events such as ApplicationStart, ApplicationStop, etc.
+        * Agent - a software package that makes it possible to be used in CodeDeploy
 * AWS Config - continually audit, monitor for compliance, or vulnerabilities in AWS.Helps with compliance auditing, security analysis, change management, and troubleshooting.
 * Amazon Detective - easily investigate security findings.
 * AWS Glue - data transformation tool that Extracts, Transforms, and Load service